Mission 9

 Renewable hydrogen is the energy carrier at the very center of CO2-free combustion technologies.

 To advance climate protection, emissions of the climate-damaging greenhouse gas CO2 must be reduced quickly and significantly.
 However, fossil fuels such as oil, gas and coal, which produce many greenhouse gases when burned, are still the mainstay of global energy production and supply.
 Renewable energies are expected to take over their role more and more.
-And indeed, in 2020, a good 45% of Germany's gross electricity consumption of around 553 terawatt hours (TWh) already came from renewable sources.
+And indeed, in 2023, 52 percent of Germany's gross electricity consumption of around 494 terawatt hours (TWh) already came from renewable sources.
 However, the so-called primary energy demand is significantly higher.
-In 2020, it was around 3,250 TWh in Germany.
+In 2023, it was around 2,982 TWh in Germany.

 For the energy turnaround to really succeed, holistic thinking is therefore required.
 After all, energy is much more than just electricity, and a wide variety of applications must be taken into account.
 For example, heating and cooling buildings, transporting goods and traffic on water, on land and in the air.
 There, too, fossil fuels are to be gradually replaced by renewable energy sources.
 The key to this lies in sector coupling: electricity, heating, transport and industry are viewed holistically and interlinked, and electricity from renewable sources is used everywhere to reduce the use of fossil fuels ever further.